-Dartmouth College invites applications for the César Chávez Dissertation Fellowship.
-The fellowship supports scholars whose research addresses aspects of Latinx experience and culture.
+Dartmouth College invites applications for the César Chávez Postdoctoral Fellowship.
+The Fellowship supports scholars whose research addresses aspects of Latinx experience and culture.
 Particular attention will be given to candidates whose work augments and complements current faculty in Latin American, Latino, and Caribbean Studies (LALACS).
 Applicants will be selected on the basis of their academic achievement, promise in both research and teaching, and their demonstrated commitment to educational diversity.
 Applications from candidates who are underrepresented in their fields are especially welcome.

 - Research statement outlining completed research (including dissertation), work in progress, and plans for publication (maximum two pages single spaced);

 - Teaching statement outlining past and future teaching interests (maximum one page single spaced)

 - Fellowship program statement describing your interests in joining a multidicplinary cohort; the statement should also describe prior and potential contributions to diversity in the context of academic research, teaching, and/or service (maximum one page single spaced)

 - Curriculum vitae

 - Three confidential letters of recommendation.
 For ABD candidates, at least one of the letters should explicitly address the timeline for dissertation completion.
 Fellows are expected to have a PhD in hand at the time of appointment (usually by July 1, 2019).

 Application through Interfolio can be accessed here: apply.interfolio.com/62821